jclehner/nmrpflash/README.md

 If that still doesn't work, you can try "blind mode", which can be invoked using `-B`.
 Note that you also have to specify your router's mac address using `-m xx:xx:xx:xx:xx:xx`.
+Also beware that in this mode, careful timing between running `nmrpflash` and turning on the router may be required!

 It's also possible that your device does not support the NMRP protocol.